Gregor Reich is an Associate Professor at the Norwegian School of Economics (NHH).

 He holds an MA in Economics, and a PhD in Business Administration, both from University of Zurich.
 After his PhD, he collected some industry experience, and then went for a PostDoc to the Hoover Institution (Stanford).

-His research interests are the application of computational methods to estimation problems in business, finance, and economics.
-For a method to estimate models with missing data observations developed in his thesis, he won the 2015 Mercator Award for Junior Researchers.
+His research interests are the application of methods from applied math, operations research, and data science in the context of marketing, management, and economics.
+For a method to estimate dynamic programming models with continuous latent states through a recursive combination of numerical quadrature, interpolation and (constrained) optimization he won the 2015 Mercator Award for Junior Researchers.